Quick facts about Gum Problems

 Complications of Gum Problems

-In rare cases, when gingivitis is left to progress untreated, it can lead to periodontitis, which in turn can cause more serious complications.
-However, it is important to remember that in the majority of cases, gum problems such as gingivitis will not require any serious medical intervention, especially if caught on during their early stages.
+In rare cases, when gingivitis is left to progress untreated, it can lead to periodontitis, which can cause more serious complications.
+However, it is important to remember that in the majority of cases, gum problems such as gingivitis will not require any serious medical intervention, especially if caught during early stages.
 These possible, but rare, complications of gum problems can include low birth weight babies, infection, and tooth loss.

 Women who experience severe gum problems may wish to treat or even prevent them.
 Keep reading below to learn about how to prevent and manage gum problems.